 Greater Chapin Community Foundation grants address a broad range of charitable needs for the greater Chapin community.
-The goal of the grants are to uplift and strengthen organizations who are addressing critical needs within the greater Chapin area.
+The goal of the grants is to uplift and strengthen organizations that are addressing critical needs within the Greater Chapin area.

 Examples of Eligible Activities

 - Develop competencies and skills enabling individuals to live fuller, more productive lives in the Greater Chapin community

 - Leverage other funding through the use of matching grants

 - Provide opportunities for underserved populations

 - Demonstrate systems or approaches to build on individual, family, or community strengths